sandyjmacdonald/ppss/README.md

 ## Usage

 The simple example below defines a protein comprised of either an S1 *plus* S2 subunit, or just an S3 subunit.
-The bar (|) symbol here represents an OR condition or "alternation", while the + represents an AND condition or "concatenation".
+The bar `|` symbol here represents an OR condition or "alternation", while the `+` symbol represents an AND condition or "concatenation".
 Subunit IDs can be any combination of upper and/or lowercase alphabetical and numerical characters.

 ```
 from ppss import ProteinParser